Codename: Kids Next Door: Storylines

 The episodes are titularly presented as the missions of the members of Sector V in the Kids Next Door, denoted as "Operation:" followed by an acronym that can give viewers clues as to what each mission is about.
 Most episodes are divided into two parts, each with a different mission, while some episodes consist of two directly linked parts with one mission.
 Usually, the episodes have very little continuity with each other, although occasionally an episode will have a reference to at least one earlier episode and/or lead to consequences in later ones.
 Season Five's "Operation: O.U.T.B.R.E.A.K." is a direct continuation of the episode "Operation: V.I.R.U.S.", and Season Six's "Operation: S.C.I.E.N.C.E." leads into "Operation: A.M.I.S.H." while another pair of Season Six episodes; "Operation: R.E.C.E.S.S." and "Operation: H.A.M.S.T.E.R.", occur simultaneously, the latter showing what sort of thing transpires while the team is away.

 Stories in the earlier episodes were often about typical childhood problems, but magnified and exaggerated.
 As the series progressed, a more complex and continuous storyline developed.
 The final season revolved around the mysterious Splinter Cell within the KND itself observing Numbuh One for an unknown assignment, which was concluded in the series finale "Operation: I.N.T.E.R.V.I.E.W.S.".

-The show frequently contains references to many films, television series, comic books, anime and manga especially in the later seasons, such as Star Wars, Ghostbusters, Planet of the Apes, Jaws, Jurassic Park, The Lord of the Rings, Godzilla, The Terminator, Spider-Man, Dragon Ball Z, Pokémon, James Bond, Star Trek, Transformers, Harry Potter, Rambo, Alien, The Matrix, X-Men, the Fantastic Four, Predator, RoboCop, Pirates of the Caribbean, 2001: A Space Odyssey, The Godfather, On the Waterfront, Men in Black, Doctor Who, Indiana Jones, and Mission Impossible; with James Bond, Star Trek, and Star Wars being the most prominently referenced in the series.